 What This New Normal Means for Enterprise Security Operations

 Moving forward, especially in this new normal, will be a challenge.
-Unlike any other business move, for most, joining the restart of the economy after an unprecedented closure due to a health crisis requires determining the best response appropriate to your team’s safety and your overall business continuity plan.
+Unlike any other business move, for most, joining the restart of the economy after an unprecedented closure due to a health crisis requires determining the best response appropriate for enterprise security solutions and your overall business continuity plan.

-After determining what you need during a critical event, what is the move?
+After determining what you need during a critical event, what is the next move?
 First, gathering insights from your team will help you establish what they know, what they don’t, and where improvements can be made.
-Here are a few things to keep in mind.
+Here are a few things corporate security management must keep in mind.